-Long-term residential drug rehab at Nova provides at least 90 days of individualized addiction treatment.
-Each client’s program is led by a multidisciplinary team that works together to provide the most comprehensive care available.
-Programs consist of 12-step facilitation, blended with a balanced mix of clinical and medical treatment modalities.
-This results in a well-rounded care plan that addresses all the aspects of an individual’s addiction while meeting their physical, mental and emotional needs.
+Long-term residential synthetic drug rehab at Nova provides at least 90 days of individualized addiction treatment.
+Each client’s synthetic drug rehab program is led by a multidisciplinary team that works together to provide the most comprehensive care available.
+Synthetic drug treatment programs consist of 12-step facilitation, blended with a balanced mix of clinical and medical treatment modalities.
+This results in a well-rounded care plan that addresses all the aspects of an individual’s addiction while meeting their physical, mental, and emotional needs.

-Synthetic drugs addiction does not have to define you.
+Synthetic drug addiction does not have to define you.

 Outpatient drug rehab is a wonderful way to transition out of residential treatment into a supported lifestyle back at home.
-It’s also ideal for those who may not be able to commit to living in a residential facility for 90 days.
-Outpatient programs for synthetic drug addiction require that clients meet several times a week at a safe location for group sessions.
+This level of synthetic drug treatment is also ideal for those who may not be able to commit to living in a residential facility for 90 days.
+Outpatient synthetic drug treatment programs for addiction require that clients meet several times a week at a safe location for group sessions.
 These group meetings allow members to discuss ongoing issues they are experiencing, gain additional insight and perspectives, and continue working through the principles of the 12-step program as they live them out at home.

-These treatment options listed above can be combined to provide a comprehensive synthetic drug addiction program that closes the recovery circle and breaks the hold of addiction in a person’s life.
+These synthetic drug treatment options listed above can be combined to provide a comprehensive drug addiction program that closes the recovery circle and breaks the hold of addiction in a person’s life.